-It is requested that the following form be signed by a parent/guardian and returned by the student to the elementary office as soon as possible.
-This form provides the following releases: 1) The student to attend and be transported to any school sponsored activity and/or event for which they are participating.
-Examples may include but are not limited to field trips, performances, competitions, or sporting events.
-It is understood that the student will be allowed to go and miss regularly scheduled classes as long as they are upholding their obligations.
+It is requested that the following form be signed by a parent/guardian and returned by the student to their advisor no later than Friday, August 19, 2023.
+This form provides the following releases:

-2) The student(s) picture to be used in campus and district publications.
-This includes such things as sports posters, District Report Card, Web page, etc....
-3) The students' school work.
-This includes Art work, classroom work, etc....
+- 1) The student(s) to attend and be transported to any school sponsored activity and/or event for which they are participating.
+Examples include field trips, performances, etc. It is understood that the student will be allowed to go and miss regularly scheduled classes as long as they are upholding their obligations. - 2) The student(s) picture to be used in campus and district publications.
+This includes such things as sports posters, District Report Card, Web page, etc... - 3) The student(s) school work.
+This includes artwork, term papers etc...

-I hereby release my son/daughter to attend and be transported to school sponsored activities and/or events, and for their picture/schoolwork to be displayed.
+I hereby release my son/daughter to attend and be transported to school sponsored activities and/or events.